ministryofjustice/bichard7-next-user-service/README.md

    user-service
 ```

-### Authentication Mechanism
+### Database

-By default, the user-service will validate login attempts against a [static list of users](/src/data/users.ts).

-In order to validate users against a local instance of the Bichard Postgres database, you need to:
+The user-service will validate login attempts against the Bichard Postgres database.
+This means you'll need to:

 1. Spin up a local instance of the database (if you don't already have one running):
    ```shell